 There is no rule asking you to just pick one channel to focus on.
 In fact, most creators focus on a few channels at the same time.

 They can all work with each other nicely.
 For example, after you write a top-quality blog post, you can break it down into appropriate snippets to share over Twitter and LinkedIn.
-I use the word "appropriate" because different channels have taste for different approaches of writing, so you need to understand what works for each channel.
+I use the word "appropriate" because different channels have taste for different approaches to writing, so you need to understand what works for each channel.

 With the blog post, you can also share it to your own mailing list as a newsletter.